This article is part of a larger series on POS Systems.

 Learn more in our full Toast POS review.

 Loyverse: Best for Inventory Management & CRM for Small Food-based Businesses

-The platform even has excellent register tools, and for $25, you can get advanced inventory features, so you can track ingredients to the last gram, do inventory counts, print product labels, and manage purchase orders from the platform (you need to upgrade to Square’s paid plan for $60 to get purchase and vendor management tools).
+The platform even has excellent register tools and, for $25, you can get advanced inventory features, so you can track ingredients to the last gram, do inventory counts, print product labels, and manage POs from the platform.
+(You need to upgrade to Square’s paid plan for $60 to get its purchase and vendor management tools.)

 - POS is free

 - POS systems starting at: Varies

 - Employee management: $5 per month, per employee

 - Advanced inventory: $25 per month, per store

 POS and upgrades: Loyverse’s POS, dashboard, kitchen display, and customer display programs are all free.
 The free loyalty program on top of a robust suite of POS features also gives users a huge incentive for choosing Loyverse.
 Aside from Square’s restaurant version, most of the POS systems on our list with kitchen display options charge or put it in a paid plan, while others need a third-party application.

 It has no upgraded POS plan, but if you want to add employee management or advanced inventory, those cost $25 per month.
 These prices are better than the prices Square and Toast charge for their add-ons.
 However, Loyverse alone charges for the ability to integrate with third-party systems.